Logo

 5.1A VeoCam Recording & Parent Access

-• Parents are granted access to view their own child's footage
+Parents are granted access to view footage of their own child only.

 Legal basis: Legitimate interest (GDPR Article 6(1)(f))